 Consent to Authorize

-A parent may submit written consent to authorize a designated District employee or volunteer who is not a family member to communicate electronically with his or her child outside of the traceable communication system.
+A parent may submit written consent to authorize a designated District employee or qualified school volunteer who is not a family member to participate in private electronic communication with his or her child outside of the traceable communication system.

+Written Disclosure

+A District employee or qualified school volunteer may submit a written disclosure notifying the District of a commercial, nonprofit, or local government affiliation that could reasonably result in private electronic communication with a student outside of the traceable communication system.
+Upon filing the written disclosure, subsequent private electronic communication directly related to the disclosure is no longer subject to KRS 160.145.

 Reporting

-A District employee or volunteer that receives a report alleging that another District employee or volunteer participated in unauthorized electronic communication shall immediately notify the Principal.
+A District employee or qualified school volunteer that participated in unauthorized electronic communication subject to KRS 160.145 or reasonably believes that another District employee or qualified school volunteer participated in unauthorized electronic communication that is subject to KRS 160.145 that has not been previously reported shall immediately notify the Principal or applicable supervisor.

-If the subject of the report is the Principal, the employee or volunteer shall immediately notify the Superintendent.
+If the subject of the report is the Principal or a District-wide employee, the reporting employee or volunteer shall immediately notify the Superintendent.

-If the subject of the report is the Superintendent, the employee or volunteer shall immediately notify the Commissioner of Education and the Chair of the local Board.
+If the subject of the report is the Superintendent or a Kentucky Department of Education employee assigned to a school or area technology center within the District on a full-time and continuing basis, the reporting employee or volunteer shall immediately notify the Commissioner of Education and the Chair of the local Board.

-Upon receipt of a report alleging that a District employee or participated in unauthorized electronic communication, the Commissioner of Education, a Principal, or the Superintendent shall immediately:
+Upon receipt of a report alleging that a District employee or qualified school violated KRS 160.145, the Commissioner of Education, a Principal, or the Superintendent shall immediately:

 Notify the parent of each student that is an alleged party to the unauthorized electronic communications; and